-Protect entry doors and sliding glass doors against heat loss and gain, wind pressures and windborne debris during hurricanes, wildfires, or severe storms by installing impact-rated doors or by installing impact-rated storm shutters or panels to protect the doors.
-In wildfire-prone areas, use doors with a minimum 20-minute fire rating and for glass doors, use multi-layered tempered glass.
+Protect entry doors and sliding glass doors against fire, wind pressures, windborne debris, and heat loss and gain during wildfires, hurricanes, severe storms, extreme heat, or extreme cold by installing insulated, impact-rated, and fire-rated doors or by installing impact-rated storm shutters or panels to protect the doors.

 - Consider installing insulated and airtight doors in all climates.